bbilaltopal/stablex_UI_project/README.md

 This case is provided by Stablex Company as part of the hiring process.
 It focuses on the selective filtration of cryptocurrencies and verification of the filtering mechanism's functionality as intended.

+Log file has added and has result of some test cases

+Reports also added to have visual test results

 Implemented the structure: -> Design Patterns & Examples in JDK

 -> Creational Patterns:Singleton,Builder,Factory Method,Prototype